clairemerot/physalia_adaptation_course/03_day3/00_documents/IBD.md

 * documents/info_samples.csv
 * documents/popmap_canada.txt

-## BECAREFUL THERE IS AN ERROR FOR THE NEXT STEP OF THIS TUTO (BAD MIGRATION OF THIS PRACTICE FROM DAY_03 TO DAY_02); WE ARE TRYING TO FIX IT...
-Sorry for that.

 **[On your local computer]**
 We are now in Rstudio on your computer.
 Please set you working directory as "03_day3"